When Luisa handed us two books ” EAT IN EVORA” and “ALENTEJO WINERIES” we knew then we had made the right decision coming to this region.

 You also get incredible service as well!
 This entertaining guy below insisted I go around the counter so I could pick out my own bread.
 He explained to us the whole process of making the bread.
 I don’t think I will be making it anytime soon! 😊

 Botequim da Mouraris (below) is located in the Moorish quarter of Evora.
 It is a tiny restaurant with only 12 stools at a counter facing a wall of vintage wine bottles.
 The owner is a collector.
 It was mid-week and this tiny restaurant was empty.
-We were the only customers that afternoon, therefore we had the privilege of having the proprietor, Domingos Canelas entertaining us.
-The chef is Florbela Canelas, his wife of many years he told us, loves to cook robust, richly flavorful dishes.
+Since we were the only customers that afternoon we had the privilege of having the proprietor, Domingos Canelas to ourselves.
+The chef is Florbela Canelas, Canela’s wife of many years he told us.
+We learned that she loves to cook robust, richly flavoured dishes that we got to taste.
 Throughout our meal, she popped her head at the kitchen door and we made sure she knew how much we were enjoying our meal.
 We got BIG SMILES!
 Domingos takes pictures of favourite guests and he then shows them on a small t.v. screen in the restaurant.
 Guess what?
 We made it on T.V., so look for us when you go there.😊

 If you visit Evora don’t miss out on the Roman Bath experience.
-In Acqua Veritas is a renowned spa in this region.
+In Acqua Veritas is renowned in this region.
 The design inside is breathtaking, truly amazing.
 It has beautiful stone decor that is lit by glowing candles and soft lighting.
 We spent half a day and ended the experience by enjoying some delicious wines, olive oil, cheese, Alentejo bread and the famous black Portuguese pork.
-The Alentejo region produces some excellent cheeses, queijo de Serpa, is a creamy cheese with a strong aroma made from sheep’s milk.
-Book a spa day, you won’t regret it.
+The Alentejo region produces some excellent cheeses, such as queijo de Serpa, which is a creamy cheese with a strong aroma made from sheep’s milk.
+Book this experience, you won’t regret it.
 Enjoy!